Quansight/Quansight-website/apps/labs/posts/pydata-sparse-maintenance-and-docs-overhaul.md

 At the time of writing, the new website is available only under the "latest" version on `Read the Docs`.
 The stable version is still the `Sphinx` website, as the next release is still not ready.
 But it will be part of the next release.

-The resulting documentation site can be seen [here.](https://sparse-nd--747.org.readthedocs.build/en/latest/)
+The resulting documentation site can be seen [here.](https://sparse.pydata.org/en/latest/)

 ### Restructured the documentation to match Divio's

 Once the documentation website was working with the new framework, I needed to reorganize it.
 The objective was to use the documentation guidelines from [`Divio's`](https://docs.divio.com/documentation-system/)

-These Divio’s principles state that the documentation should be structured in four sections.
+These `Divio`’s principles state that the documentation should be structured in four sections.
 Each section should cover a different purpose and should be written differently.
 These sections are tutorials, how-to guides, explanations and reference (API).

 The purpose of tutorials is learning.
 How-to guides should solve problems.
 Explanation pages should lead to understanding.
 And the reference should be the area where the comprehensive technical information is.